-Three candidates have nominated for the three asset owner positions and eleven candidates have nominated for the one investment manager positions.
+Three candidates have nominated for the three asset owner positions and nine candidates have nominated for the one investment manager position.
 The candidates’ details, including their respective candidate statements and videos are below.

 Main contacts within signatory organisations will be sent voting information in week commencing 16 October.

 |Name||Role||Gender||Organisation||Region||Type||Signatory since||Seconding signatory||Statement and video|

 |Marcus Madureira||Planning director||Male||Caixa de Previdência dos Funcionários do Banco do Brasil (PREVI)||Latin America||Pension fund||2006||ABP; CalPERS; Petros||